 - Be realistic in your own expectations—no one is perfect and some things will probably not go as planned.

 - Trust yourself, be strong in what you believe, be consistent with and confident in your parenting plan.

 - Know that you have a choice about how other people’s behavior and comments affect you.
 You probably can’t avoid dealing with difficult people, but you can change how they affect you and how you respond to them.

-If you want a solid parenting plan that will hold up under the pressures of extended family relationships, take the FREE 30-day challenge.
+If you want a solid parenting plan that will hold up under the pressures of extended family relationships, get the 7 Keys to Parenting Success free ebook.
 Then you can fill your home with an attitude of gratitude, even when that dreaded family member shows up!

 May all your Family Gatherings be enjoyable!

 Jody Johnston Pawel, LSW, CFLE is President of Parent’s Toolshop® Consulting, where she oversees an international network of Toolshop® trainers.
 For 30+ years, Jody has trained tens thousands of parents and family professionals worldwide through her dynamic workshops and hundreds of interviews with the media worldwide, including Parents and Working Mother magazines.
 She is the author of the award-winning book The Parent’s Toolshop®, and countless multimedia resources that support and educate parents from diverse backgrounds, plus other adults who live or work with children.
 You can find them at her award-winning website, www.ParentsToolshop.com.